ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 # 034100573065 ['034100573065']
 # 075925306254 ['075925306254']
 ```
-I found that the only barcode associated with multiple originalMetaBriteBarcodes is `4011`.
+The only barcode associated with multiple originalMetaBriteBarcodes is `4011`.
 If we can figure out what is so special about `4011`, then we can create a lookup table to store each `originalMetaBriteBarcode` and its associated barcode, and eliminate a column from `ReceiptItems`, as the relationship between the two keys is otherwise at most one-to-one.

 ### What is so special about 4011?
 Once again, I took a look manually and found that a `barcode` of `4011` was often associated with a description of `ITEM NOT FOUND`.
 It seems like `4011` is a placeholder barcode.
 I used the following Bash script to see if that is true.

 ```bash
 grep -E '4011","description":.{20}' -o receipts.json